alexfbasa/simple-webapp-docker/learning/leaning_openshift.md

 In the shell, you can make a request to the service (because you are inside the OpenShift cluster) wget -qO- <service IP / Port>

-env - Mostrar as variaveis de uma POD wget -qO- $VARIABLE
+env                     -- Mostrar as variaveis de uma POD

-Use the environment variables with wget wget -qO- $HELLO_WORLD_POD_PORT_8080_TCP_ADDR:$HELLO_WORLD_POD_PORT_8080_TCP_PORT
+Use the environment variables with wget wget -qO- $VARIABLE
+wget -qO- $HELLO_WORLD_POD_PORT_8080_TCP_ADDR:$HELLO_WORLD_POD_PORT_8080_TCP_PORT

 svc/hello-world-pod - 172.30.215.212:8080
 svc/hello-world-pod-2 - 172.30.133.110:8080

-Shell into Pods
-oc rsh will work with any Pod name from oc get pods

-oc rsh <pod name> {{pod - com porta exposta}}

-# In the shell, check the API on port 8080

-wget localhost:8080

 # Exposing a Route